vzan2012/angular-router-examples/README.md

-# RoutingExample
+# Angular - Routing - Examples

+Angular Router tutorials has been implemented in this project.
+The main goal is to learn the router functionalities and the examples used are from the YouTube tutorials.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.2.

 ## Development server